Ransomware

 2. RECRUITMENT

-When a ransomware attack occurs, your organization’s ability to conduct business is significantly impacted.
-The best way to mitigate this impact is to have a plan in place for recruitment in the event that your systems are compromised.
+When a ransomware attack occurs, the attack significantly impacts your organization’s ability to conduct business.
+To mitigate this impact, ensure you have a recruitment plan in place for the event that your systems are compromised.
 This will help ensure that you are able to find qualified candidates quickly and efficiently, and that you have the resources necessary to support their employment.
 It is also important to have a process in place for communicating with candidates and their families in the event of a ransomware incident.

 3. DEFINE ROLES AND RESPONSIBILITIES